anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Absence makes the heart grow fonder.
+Quote: The simplest things are often the truest.

-By: Thomas Haynes Bayly
+By: Richard Bach